danschultzer/test_server/README.md

   # The test server will autostart the current test, if not already running
   TestServer.add("/", via: :get)

-  # The URL is derrived from the current test server instance
+  # The URL is derived from the current test server instance
   Application.put_env(:my_app, :fetch_url, TestServer.url())

   {:ok, "HTTP"} = MyModule.fetch_url()